justingreerbbi/Scanner-Monitor/README.md

 ## Limitations

--   While recording transcribing, the application does not listen to the audio stream.
+-   While transcribing, the application does not listen to the audio stream.
 Using a large model for transcribing, will lead to longer gaps in recording.

 ## Contributing